ben-jose/ben-jose/README.txt

 ------------------------------------------------------------

-Sat-solver for dimacs-cnf files.
+Sat-solver and static library for dimacs-cnf files.

+To build and install with autotools follow

+	./build/gnu_autotools/README.to_install_with_autotools

-To build
+To build with gnu_make follow

-cd ./build
-make

-Executable will be

-./bin/ben-jose
+	./build/gnu_make/README.to_install_with_gnu_make